Sydney

 Population growth drivers in Sydney are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Sydney's estimated population is around 20,420.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of February 2026, Sydney's estimated population is around 20,420.
 This reflects an increase of 3,753 people (22.5%) since the 2021 Census, which reported a population of 16,667 people.
-The change is inferred from the resident population of 19,550, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 596 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6,945 persons per square kilometer, placing the suburb of Sydney in the top 10% of national locations assessed by AreaSearch.
-Sydney's 22.5% growth since the 2021 census exceeded the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 94.0% of overall population gains during recent periods.
+The change was inferred from the resident population of 19,550 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 596 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,945 persons per square kilometer, placing Sydney among the top 10% of national locations assessed by AreaSearch, making land in the area highly sought after.
+Sydney's growth of 22.5% since the 2021 Census exceeded both the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration, contributing approximately 94.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, the suburb of Sydney is expected to increase by 12,179 persons to 2041, reflecting a gain of 54.9% in total over the 17 years.
+Based on aggregated SA2-level projections, exceptional growth is predicted over this period, with the suburb expected to increase by 12,200 persons to 2041, reflecting a gain of 55.5% in total over the 17 years.

 Frequently Asked Questions - Population